-only when sodium intake is high
+Elevated only when sodium intake is high

-Since you possess the AA or GA variant of the ACE gene, there is an increased risk of elevated blood pressure when sodium intake is high.
-Limiting sodium consumption to the Adequate Intake (AI) level should help to reduce the risk.
-The AI is 1500 mg per day in adults 19-50 years of age, 1300 mg per day in adults 51-70 and 1200 mg per day in adults 71 years of age and older.
+Since you possess the AA or GA variant of the ACE gene, there is an increased risk of elevated blood pressure, with its associated fertility complications, when your sodium intake is high.
+Limiting sodium consumption to the Adequate Intake (AI) level of 1500 mg per day should help to reduce the risk.
+The Al is 1500 mg per day in adults 19-50 years of age, 1300 mg per day in adults 51-70 and 1200 mg per day in adults 71 years of age and older.
 The Al of 1500 mg per day is equivalent to 3/4 teaspoon of salt per day, which includes sodium that is found naturally in foods as well as salt that is added during processing and preparation.
-Foods that are high in sodium include tinned soups and tinned vegetables, potato crisps, processed meats, soy sauce, ketchup and processed cheeses.
-Aim to choose lower sodium options of these high sodium foods.
+Foods rich in sodium include tinned soups and tinned vegetables, potato crisps, processed meats, soy sauce, ketchup and processed cheeses.